rinkle26/webscrapercs/README.md

     1. Install PostgreSQL 9.6.10 from this link : https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

-    2. The installer includes PGAdmin III.
-Make sure you install it alongside PostgreSQL

-    3. Make sure you are able to connect to the database from PGAdmin III

 ### 2. VS Code

     1. Install VSCode from this link : https://code.visualstudio.com/